BobaBoard/boba-docs/docs/users/status.md

 - posting in the **!bobaland** Board for your Realm
 - opening a Github Issue <!-- where do I link for Issues? -->
-- Volunteer <!-- should I linkt to the volunteer portion of the guide? -->
+- becoming a [volunteer](/docs/volunteering/intro)<!-- should I linkt to the volunteer portion of the guide? -->